Safety of alternative proteins

-Instead of just labelling their products as meat, companies selling pre-packaged alternative protein products in Singapore will be required to label the product packaging with qualifying terms such as “mock”, “cultured” or “plant-based” to indicate their true nature, so that consumers may make informed decisions when deciding whether to consume these products.
+Instead of just labelling their products as meat, companies selling pre-packaged alternative protein products in Singapore will be required to label the product with qualifying terms such as “mock”, “cultured” or “plant-based” to indicate their true nature, so that consumers may make informed decisions when deciding whether to consume these products.

 Some examples of such qualifying terms can be seen from the labelling of “mock meat” products, which are made of plant proteins (e.g. soy or wheat) and do not contain any meat, as well as “imitation crabmeat” products made of surimi fish paste.

-Food establishments will also be required to clearly communicate to their customers on the true nature of their food sold.
+Food establishments will also be required to clearly communicate to their customers the true nature of their food sold.
 For example, misrepresenting cultured meat as conventionally produced meat to consumers will not be allowed.

-There are safeguards in place.
 Food traders and establishments selling alternative protein products, and deemed to misrepresent the true nature of the food sold, may be convicted under the Sale of Food Act.

 Photo credits (clockwise from top left): Shutterstock/ Oksana Mizina, Shutterstock/Tracy A Collins, Shutterstock/Inna Dodor, Shutterstock/Firn